General first aid procedures for staff and students

 - deep open wounds.

-Where a student is feeling unwell
+Where a student or staff member is feeling unwell

 Where there is an identified health care need

 First aid for students with identified health care needs must be explained in their Student Health Support , Anaphylaxis Management Plan or Asthma Care Plan, or relevant health care plan.
 Refer to Health Care Needs.

 When students have a not-for-resuscitation order (NFR) as part of their palliative care to manage a deteriorating and life threatening condition, the first aid response must be documented in the Student Health Support (which should include detail of when an ambulance should be called).